mpd889/tp-opportunityfest/_webinar/Speaker Profile.md

 **Mr Eugene Wong <br/> *Senior Career Advisor, Temasek Polytechnic***
 Eugene’s mission is to help people find jobs and change lives, a commitment that began when he was career coach with Maximus Asia.
 Prior to his current role, Eugene was performing HR development in a major telco and several local universities.
 His passion now is to help young people develop the smarts to have a strong start in their careers.

-**Ms Karen Yap <br/> *Career Advisor, Temasek Polytechnic***
-Before becoming a Career Coach, Karen was a HR Business Partner for Global Category Business in GSK (pharmaceutical) and brings with her many years of HR experience from employers’ perspective.
-Karen now enjoys leveraging on her rich HR experience to help individuals especially youths to get a career headstart and launch a fruitful and meaningful career.

 #### 11 November, Thursday

 **Ms Yasmin Abdeen <br/> *Associate, e2i***